 For more information, see this page.

-2. You may mail a completed Enrollment Deposit Request form and a check or money order (in U.S. dollars) made payable to the University of Michigan.
-The Enrollment Deposit Request form may be found on your Wolverine Access New & Prospective Student Portal.
+2. If you are paying by a check or money order (in U.S. dollars), make it payable to The University of Michigan, and mail it, along with the completed Enrollment Deposit Request form, to the University of Michigan.
+The Enrollment Deposit Request form may be found on your Wolverine Access New & Prospective Student Center.
 If you're not able to log in to Wolverine Access, we can email you a copy of the form.
 Please use the subject line "EDR Form" and include your full name, UMID, and full mailing address.
 Submit your payment by mail to: